Aspinal of London: History

-In 2016, Aspinal collaborated with Chinese actress and singer Yang Mi., launching a limited-edition collection of Trunk Clutch bags titled the ‘Yang Mi Bag’.
+In 2016, Aspinal collaborated with Chinese actress and singer Yang Mi, launching a limited-edition collection of Trunk Clutch bags titled the ‘Yang Mi Bag’.
 The collaboration was in support of the One Foundation, a charity founded by Jet Li to promote the development of China's public welfare.
 For every Yang Mi bag sold, 900 RMB was donated to the One Foundation.

-Aspinal of London collaborated with British actress Michelle Dockery in 2016, launching the Dockery bag.

-In 2017, Aspinal opened its second and largest flagship store, a 3500 square foot retail space on Regent Street St James's, Mayfair London.

-Aspinal joined forces with British supermodel David Gandy in 2018 to launch a collaboration capsule which takes the Spitfires flown by RAF fighter pilots in WWII.
-Titled the Aerodrome collection, the capsule consisted of men's leather backpacks, business bags and travel accessories.

-Giles Deacon first came on board to collaborate with Aspinal of London in 2018, launching the Giles x Aspinal collection of handbags featuring bespoke illustrations by Deacon.
-Following the success of the collaboration collection, Aspinal appointed Deacon as Design Director to work alongside Mariya Dykalo on shaping future collections for the brand.
+In 2018, after a successful capsule collaboration together, Aspinal appointed Giles Deacon as design director to work alongside Mariya Dykalo.
 2018 saw further international brand growth into the U.S. market, launching Aspinal's first wholesale partnership with Barneys New York.
 Further overseas growth followed within Europe with the launch of a successful 3-month pop-up store in Galeries Lafayette, Paris.

+During Covid period Aspinal closed permanently ten stand alone stores mainly in London and UK.
 In November 2019, Aspinal of London opened its first store in Shanghai within L+; a mall in the Pudong financial district turned fashion hub.
 The Shanghai store is inspired by the UK flagship in London's Regent Street St James's, encapsulating Aspinal's English heritage brand signatures.

-Aspinal is the sponsor of the Midhurst Town Cup polo competition, which is a local Polo match played at Cowdray Polo Club, the home of British Polo.
-Prior to her wedding, a Kate Middleton "Princess Catherine Engagement Doll" was sold, which came with a toy Aspinal bag as an accessory.